 6. What terrain is it best for?

-Camino is a true representation of what gravel bike should be like.
-Versatile.
-Smooth and easy on tarmac and agile, fun to ride offroad.
-I don't hesitate to enter the trails I used to tackle on a mountain bike years ago - with a little bit more caution it nicely cuts through the drops and rocks.
-It's designed to shred - you'll re-discover your old trails for sure.
+The Sonder Camino is the perfect embodiment of what a gravel bike should be: versatile, smooth and easy on tarmac, and agile and fun to ride off-road.
+I don't hesitate to take it on the same trails I used to tackle on a mountain bike years ago.
+With a little extra caution, it cuts through drops and rocks nicely.
+It's designed to shred, and you're sure to rediscover your old trails on it.